Required Licenses

 Training Certifications

-- Hazardous Waste Operations and Emergency Response (HAZWOPER): Required if handling hazardous materials.
-Training includes safe handling and emergency response protocols.
+- Hazardous Waste Operations and Emergency Response (HAZWOPER): Certification required for handling hazardous materials during cleanouts.

-- First Aid and CPR Certification: Recommended for all staff members to ensure immediate response capabilities in case of an emergency.
+- First Aid and CPR Certification: Recommended for all employees to ensure safety and preparedness during cleanouts.

 Local Business Permits

-- Zoning Permit: Ensure the business location complies with local zoning laws.
-Necessary if operating from a residential area.
+- Zoning Permit: Required to confirm that the business location complies with local zoning laws for operating a cleanout service.